 - Fold the top corner underneath like this:

-- Place baby on top of the blanket with her shoulders in line with the fold like this:
+- Place baby on top of the blanket with her shoulders in line with the fold

 - Take the bottom corner up to baby's tummy and tuck securely into the top of the blanket going across baby's chest.